Linguistics Course Catalog

 3 units

 Advanced topics in syntax drawn from the current research interests of the instructor.
-Three-credit version of course 229.
+Three-credit version of LING 229.
 Does not require a final paper.
-Prerequisite(s): course 222.
-Enrollment restricted to graduate students.
+Prerequisite(s): LING 222.
+Enrollment is restricted to graduate students.
 Enrollment limited to 12.
 May be repeated for credit.

 LING 231